-.
-(Proportionality level el One Two Three Art.
-450(1)(a) CRR ('information concerning the decision-making process used for determining the remuneration policy, including if applicable, information about the composition and the mandate of a remuneration committee, the external consultant whose services have been used for the determination of the remuneration policy and the role of the relevant stakeholders'). ✓ / ✓ Art.
+Proportionality level el One Two Three Art.
+450(1)(a) CRR ('information concerning the decision-making process used for determining the remuneration policy, including if applicable, information about the composition and the mandate of a remuneration committee, the external consultant whose services have been used for the determination of the remuneration policy and the role of the relevant stakeholders').
+1 / 1 Art.
 450(1)(b) CRR ('information on link between pay and performance').
 1 1 1 Art.
-450(1)(c) CRR ('the most important design characteristics of the remuneration system, including, information on the criteria used for performance measurement and risk adjustment, deferral policy and vesting criteria').
-1 1 х Art.
+450(1)(c) CRR ('the most important design characteristics of the remuneration system, including, information on the criteria used for performance measurement and risk adjustment, deferral policy and vesting criteria'). Х Art.
 450(1)(d) CRR ('the ratios between fixed and variable remuneration set in accordance with Article 94(1)(g) of the CRD').
-1 √ X Art.
+V 1 Х Art.
 450(1)(e) CRR ('information on the performance criteria on which the entitlement to shares, options or variable components of remuneration is based').
-1 X X Art.
+1 Х Х Art.
 450(1)(f) CRR ('the main parameters and rationale for any variable component scheme and any other non-cash benefits').
 1 Х Х Art.
 450(1)(g) CRR ('aggregate quantitative information on remuneration, broken down by business area').
 1 1 1 Art.
-450(1)(h) CRR ('aggregate quantitative information on remuneration, broken down by senior management and members of staff whose actions have a material impact on the risk profile of the firm').
-1 1 V indicating the following: Art.
-450 (1)(h)(i) CRR ('the amounts of remuneration for the financial year, split into fixed and variable remuneration, and the number of beneficiaries'). y X Art.
+450(1)(h) CRR ('aggregate quantitative information on remuneration, broken down by senior management and members of staff whose actions have a material impact on the risk profile of the firm')indicating the following: 1 1 1 Art.
+450 (1)(h)(i) CRR ('the amounts of remuneration for the financial year, split into fixed and variable remuneration, and the number of beneficiaries').
+1 1 x Art.
 450 (1)(h)(ii) CRR ('the amounts and forms of variable remuneration, split into cash, shares and share-linked instruments and other types').
 1 X X Art.
-450 (1)(h)(iii) CRR ('the amounts of outstanding deferred remuneration, split into vested and unvested portions'). ✓ X X
+450 (1)(h)(iii) CRR ('the amounts of outstanding deferred remuneration, split into vested and unvested portions').
+1 х х Art.
+450 (1)(h)(iv) CRR ('the amounts of deferred remuneration awarded during the financial year, paid out and reduced through performance adjustments') 1 X Х Art.
+450 (1)(h)(v) CRR ('new sign-on and severance payments made during the financial year, and the number of beneficiaries of such payments').
+1 Х Х Art.
+450 (1)(h)(vi) CRR ('the amounts of severance payments awarded during the financial year, number of beneficiaries, and highest such award to a single person').
+1 x X